CET Cell Logo

 Why Bangladeshi Students Choose Maharashtra?

-If you are a Bangladeshi student applying for admission to Maharashtra, India, you do not need to take entrance exams like MHT CET or JEE Main for Engineering, Technology, Pharmacy, or Hotel Management.
-Your admission is decided purely on merit from your 12th grade, A-Level, or IB Diploma marks.
-The only exceptions are Medical courses (MBBS, BDS, AYUSH) which require NEET with cutoff, and Architecture (B.Arch) which requires NATA.
+If you are a Bangladeshi student applying to Maharashtra, you do not need MHT CET or JEE Main for Engineering, Technology, Pharmacy, or Hotel Management.
+Admission is decided purely on merit from your 12th grade, A-Level, or IB Diploma marks.
+Medical (MBBS, BDS, AYUSH) requires NEET with cutoff; Architecture (B.Arch) requires NATA.

 Honestly, this is the part most families from Dhaka, Chittagong, and Sylhet don't realize.
 The entire admission runs through one single portal, fn.mahacet.org, and you never have to sit for a competitive Indian entrance exam for the majority of courses.